 d.
 Any area potentially unstable due to erosion or sloughing as a result of rapid stormwater runoff, soil saturation or undercutting by wave action;

 e.
 Critical Slopes.
-Any slope of 40 percent or steeper that exceeds a vertical height of 10 feet over a 25-foot horizontal run.
+Any slope of 40 percent or steeper that exceeds a vertical height of 10 feet over a 25-foot horizontal run shall be presumed geologically hazardous unless it meets at least one of the following exceptions: i) a qualified consultant has submitted a letter report that conclusively demonstrates to the satisfaction of the Director that the slope does not pose a hazard,

+ii) the Director, in consultation with the City Engineer, determines that the area of 40% slope is an isolated man-made slope (this exception shall not apply to historically altered bluffs).
+Engineered plans shall be required and, unless waived by the Director, a geotechnical engineer shall review the plans and certify that, either as proposed or subject to recommended mitigation measures, the project will pose no unreasonable threat to persons or property, either on or off site, and the proposal will not decrease slope stability.

 3. Seismic Hazard Areas.
 Seismic hazard areas are areas subject to severe risk of damage as a result of earthquakes, slope failure, settlement, soil liquefaction or faulting.
 These areas are identified by the presence of poorly drained soils (greater than 50 percent silt and less than 35 percent coarse material), loose sand or gravel, peat, artificial fill and landslide materials, or soils with high organic content.

 4. Tsunami Hazard Areas.
 Tsunami hazard areas are coastal areas and large lake areas susceptible to flooding and inundation as the result of excessive wave action derived from seismic or other geologic events.
 These areas have been mapped by WDNR.